Valley Bank Reviews

 Valley Bank costs and fees

-For the most part, Valley Bank doesn’t publish its mortgage costs or fees.
-In general, borrowers can expect to pay closing costs, appraisal, recording and origination fees.
+Valley Bank doesn’t publish many of its home loan costs or fees online.
+In general, borrowers can expect to pay closing costs, which typically include fees like appraisal, recording and origination fees.

-The only listed costs are for the community mortgage programs, where some borrowers can qualify for a reduced origination fee of $495.
+Valley Bank’s only listed costs are for its community mortgage programs, where some borrowers can qualify for a reduced origination fee of $495.
 The company also states that HELOCs have an annual fee of $75, and early termination fees may apply in certain states.
-Home equity loans from Valley Bank under $350,000 come with no closing costs.
+Home equity loans under $350,000 come with no closing costs.

 Is Valley Bank legit?

 Yes, Valley Bank is a legitimate financial institution and lender that has been in business since 1927.
-The company offers loans to borrowers across the country.
+It’s licensed with the Nationwide Multistate Licensing System (NMLS).

 Where is Valley Bank available?